clubcapra/markhor/README.md

 For this you need to follow the `step-by-step` alternative installation method over at : http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install

-Also make sure you have the dependencies download.
+Also make sure you have the dependencies downloaded.
 You can make sure by using the command : `rosdep install --from-paths src --ignore-src -r -y `

 # Running the simulation
 The simulation suffers from a missing implementation of the link between the ros_control and the SimpleTrackVehiculePlugin.
 Although it is fit to simulate and control the robot with the arrow keys it is not possible to control it through ROS.

 This necessitates a workaround when testing the robot with the UI or with a joystick.
 We repurpose the wheel from the Clearpath Husky robot in the simulation.